ruthrootz/Azure-AZ-900-Study-Guide/1-Describe Cloud Concepts (15-20%).md

         - scale up or scale down as needed
         - pay for what you use
         - scale sets add/remove VMs as needed
+        - load balancers make sure any one server doesn't get overloaded with requests
     * Agility
         - quickly deploy new resources
     * Fault Tolerance